IBM/security-verify-reactjs-tutorial/README.md

 <!-- To integrate React UI with security verify,  we need to do login using security verify page and then come back to React UI. -->

 The front-end service generally communicates with back-end services using a Gateway service in a development environment.
 In a production set-up, frontend service and gateway service are deployed as single application.
-Refer this [blog](https://www.ibm.com/cloud/blog/react-web-express-api-development-production) to get more understanding on how-to achieve this in a React application.
+Read this [blog](https://www.ibm.com/cloud/blog/react-web-express-api-development-production) to get more understanding on how-to achieve this in a React application.
 The sample application provided here demonstrates the same.

-The React code of frontend service is available at `sources/frontend-gateway-svc/ui-react` and the code to integrate with `verify-sdk` and other services is available at `sources/frontend-gateway-svc/server.js` in the cloned repository.
+The React code of frontend service is available at `sources/frontend-gateway-svc/ui-react` and the code to integrate with `verify-sdk` and other services is available at `sources/frontend-gateway-svc/server.js`.

+**Build frontend(React) code**

 As a next step, go to the cloned code and navigate to `sources/frontend-gateway-svc/`.